-AI and Surrogate Models for Scientific Computing (Chapter 01) require rapid inference using large, complex models [3] Error!
-Reference source not found.,[4] that are trained on data from instruments and simulations on a massive scale.
-UQ Error!
-Reference source not found. and training robust models bring unique requirements that require hardware innovations to support multi-path AI training Error!
-Reference source not found. in which data is labeled with probability distributions. and training is conducted across multiple discrete samples of the distribution.
-Large-scale training data with uncertainty distributions can be generated with microarchitecture advances that are transparent to the simulations used to generate them Error!
-Reference source not found..
+Al and Surrogate Models for Scientific Computing (Chapter 01) require rapid inference using large, complex models [4][5][6] that are trained on data from instruments and simulations on a massive scale.
+UQ [7] and training robust models bring unique requirements that require hardware innovations to support multi-path AI training [8] in which data is labeled with probability distributions, and training is conducted across multiple discrete samples of the distribution.
+Large-scale training data with uncertainty distributions can be generated with microarchitecture advances that are transparent to the simulations used to generate them [9].
 These active learning workloads will require frictionless composition of discrete components of the hardware, such as UQ-capable processing elements, neural network accelerators, and high-performance memories that are shared across these components, driving the need for memory-rich, chiplet-based architectures that are composable at runtime (Figure 15-1).
-These advances will enable massive scale UQ ensembles to be run in line with active learning workflows that train models on the distributions generated by these ensembles, ultimately to generate AI-based surrogates capable of achieving multiple orders of magnitude higher performance than traditional finegrained modeling techniques.
+These advances will enable massive scale UQ ensembles to be run in line with active learning workflows that train models on the distributions generated by these ensembles, ultimately to generate Al-based surrogates capable of achieving multiple orders of magnitude higher performance than traditional finegrained modeling techniques.

 Al Foundation Models for Scientific Knowledge Discovery, Integration, and Synthesis (Chapter 02) outlines some of the most demanding computational and data requirements in existence.
-Just a few years ago, the BERT Error!
-Reference source not found. model, a forerunner of modern foundation models, was the largest sequence-to-sequence model in existence, with 110 million parameters.
+Just a few years ago, the BERT [10] model, a forerunner of modern foundation models, was the largest sequence-to-sequence model in existence, with 110 million parameters.
 Google broke the one billion mark in 2016.